diethardsteiner/diethardsteiner.github.io/_posts/2015-06-06-PDI-Hadoop-Dev-Env.md

 **How to figure out which version of Hadoop a particular shim uses**: Go into the `<shim>/lib/client` folder and see which version number the `hadoop*` files have.
 This will help you understand if your vanilla Hadoop distro version is supported or not.
 In my case I had vanilla Apache Hadoop 2.6.0 installed and required a shim that supported just this version.
 PDI-CE-5.3 ships with the **hdp21** shim, which seems to support Hadoop 2.4.
 Luckily Pentaho had already a newer **Hortonworks** shim available: You can browse all the available [Shims on Github](https://github.com/pentaho/pentaho-hadoop-shims) and download a compiled version from [Shims on CI](http://ci.pentaho.org/view/Big%20Data/job/pentaho-hadoop-shims-5.3/) (note this is PDI version specific, see notes further down also for detailed download instructions).
 The shim that supported the same version was **hdp22**.

 Once download, I added this file to the other shims and extracted it.
-Then I adjusted following shim config files in  `pdi-ce-5.3/plugins/pentaho-big-data-plugin/hadoop-configurations/hdp22` (only amended sections mentioned):
+Then I adjusted following shim config files in  `pdi-ce-5.3/plugins/pentaho-big-data-plugin/hadoop-configurations/hdp22` (only amended sections mentioned).
+However what is shown below is not really necessary ... just copy the config files from your Hadoop distro into the shim folder and the job is done.
+However, I outline what I did alternatively:

 `mapred-site.xml`: